 In the book The Five Roles of the Master Herder, Linda Kohanov studies the key roles of great leadership.
-Her work outlines the need for skillful balance of 5 different roles.
+Her work outlines the need for a skillful balance of 5 different roles.
 Many leaders abdicate various components of leadership roles, especially where they find discomfort.
-For example a nurturing leader my find confrontation more difficult and so they try to avoid it all together.
+For example, a nurturing leader my find confrontation more difficult and so they try to avoid it all together.
 A dominant leader may find nurturing difficult because they may have undeveloped interrelationship skills and poor boundary awareness.

-A predatory leader, a concept that most see as negative, is actually necessary to cull the herd, or let people go who are not able to do the job.
+A predatory leader, a concept that most see as negative, is actually necessary to cull the herd or let people go who are not able to do the job.
 It’s interesting to note that even dominate and predatory leadership roles are appreciated by team members who have sufficiently nourished relationships with high levels of trust and respect.

 Clear Direction, Precise Action, and Consistent Rules

-In the equine herd you must earn the position of herd leader through the consistent demonstration of superior leadership skills, courage and trustworthiness, but it doesn’t stop there.
+In the equine herd, you must earn the position of herd leader through the consistent demonstration of superior leadership skills, courage, and trustworthiness, but it doesn’t stop there.

 Once a leader is accepted they must continually stay attuned with the members of their herd or they will soon lose their influence.
-Without clarity and precise rules the herd becomes fragmented, chaotic and unproductive just like our business teams with unskilled leadership.
+Without clarity and precise rules, the herd becomes fragmented, chaotic and unproductive just like our business teams with unskilled leadership.

 Desire is what drives us forward, offers us hope and keeps us focused of an even greater tomorrow.
 Without desire, we are no longer growing and are prone to stagnation.